Where Work Becomes Pleasure

 7. Efficient design

 In an office kitchen, many people with the same routes through the office congregate at peak times.
 Keep this in mind when planning and place cups right by the coffee maker, plates and bowls near the refrigerator.
-In any case, it is recommended to plan an office kitchen together with a professional kitchen consultant.

 Buying an office kitchen: models and designs at a glance

 Generally speaking, whatever you like is allowed in an office or tea kitchen: in terms of design, there are no limits.

 You don't have a whole room at your disposal and still want to put an attractive, small kitchen unit?
 Go for the cabinet-like SieMatic 29 tea kitchen, whose basic shape is reminiscent of the classic kitchen buffet.
 It is available in all sizes and materials, stands solidly on metal legs and has clever features such as USB sockets or a storage railing.

 Modern and modular: The flexible kitchenette